Skip to content

 1. Collect Feedback for Qualitative Research

-Recording and transcribing interviews is the best way to collect feedback.
 Make sure you have a reliable way to record, whether the interview takes place in person, over the phone, or as part of a video call.
 Depending on the interview method, you may record a video or an audio-only format.
+Here are some tips depending on where the interview takes place:

 2. Organize Your Research Recordings

 You should ensure that your audio or video files are easy to save, compile, and share.
-You can adopt easy-to-remember naming conventions as well to ensure they stay organized.
-Examples of naming conventions include:
+To do this, be sure to adopt easy-to-remember naming conventions as well to ensure they stay organized.
+An example of a naming convention that is simple to remember and recreate includes “Date.LastNameofSource.Topic”.

 3. Transcribe All the Interviews and Focus Group Recordings

-You can order transcriptions from Rev with both audio and video recordings.
+You can order transcripts from Rev with both audio and video recordings.
 Once you’ve received your professional transcripts from Rev, you can begin your qualitative analysis.

 By now, you will have accessed your transcript files as digital files in the cloud or have downloaded them to your computer for offline viewing.
 Start by browsing through your transcripts and making notes of your first impressions.
 You will be able to identify common themes.
 This will help you with your final summation of the data.